 Is this habit of categorizing blocking information?
 What could be missing?
 Many are targeted with pre-judgment – sweeping generalizations about groups of people without regard for facts or consideration for human rights.
 I also notice that each group has long fought to gain parity with those who’s rights are better respected – but still haven’t reached the goal.
-Maybe the isms, and the blame that goes with them aren’t causes.
-Maybe they are symptoms.
-And every single discriminatory one of them follow a similar pattern – people are reduced to objects of contempt, one way or another.
-Whether considered only deserving of low pay, not being hired at all, not fit to associate with, or a target to be taken advantage of, the source of the ignorance fits this profile:
+The labeling and blame go on and on.
+People are reduced to objects of contempt, one way or another with each “side” taking turns.

 Narcissistic viewpoint regards other people as property, belongings.
+Keep it if you like it.
+Dump it or trash it if you don’t.
 Similarity and agreement are highly valued and more likely to be rewarded – and jealously controlled.
 Those viewed as being different or in disagreement are discounted, used, rejected, abandoned or driven off or attacked.

 We’re born stuck in our own context – and as we grow up we learn that other people count as much as we do.
 We’re taught about human rights, rules, and various civic laws intended to protect us all from unfair and inequitable treatment.
 But some narcissistic habits manage to hang on.
 And some of these habits are so common they still seem acceptable to large majorities.